PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 - The user will be able to enable and disable Predictive IntelliSense
 - The user will be able to change between InlineView and ListView
 - The user will have keyboard shortcuts to navigate and edit a prediction
-- The user will register additional providers when desired
+- The user will be able to register additional providers when desired
 - The user may customize the color of a prediction to support accessibility needs
 - The user will be able to search history for similar predictions

 Non-goals:

-- Due to limit use, PowerShell Session history is not part of the historical suggestion
+- Due to the relatively short length of a session compared to your PSReadline history, PowerShell session history is not part of the historical suggestion
 - VSCode implementation.
-We agree this is important for a consistent experience and are working to bring this feature in a future release
+We agree this is important for a consistent experience and are working to bring this feature in a future release, but the user experience for VS Code is outside the scope of this RFC.

 ## Specification

-The proposal is to add Predictive IntelliSense and Extension model to improve the user interactive experience.
+The proposal is to add Predictive IntelliSense and an extension model to improve the user interactive experience.

 ### Key Design Considerations Predictive IntelliSense